Osman19702/Todo-List/README.md

 # Todo-List

-With this desktopp application you can choose the issues that you have done from the default issue screen.
+With this desktop application you can choose the issues that you have done from the default issue screen.
 After that you can save the todos to your text file

 Requirements;